‹ All hosts Report host

 Nick

 Before the energy crisis in Sept ’21 we realised that our total annual energy consumption was far too high.
 We wanted to do our bit to help save the planet, so we turned off the oven part of our Rayburn to then only use its back boiler for hot water and heating.
 We have an electric double oven.
 In ’23 Dacorum, our local council, recommended Solar Together installer for Solar PV and batteries.
 Ours wasn’t the best roof shape/direction, but we had a survey and went ahead with an installation, then a few months later decided to install an ASHP to replace the Rayburn which was over 30 years old and only 40-45% efficient.
-We have just had the 1st anniversary of our ASHP installation, and our 1st years energy cost was £1,022 nett (£1,242 less £220 grid export).
-Our annual consumption has fallen dramatically since 2021 from around 35,000 kWh to under 5,000 kWh for the year to November 2024.
+On the 1st anniversary of our ASHP installation our annual energy cost was £1,022 nett (£1,242 less £220 grid export).
+Our annual consumption has fallen dramatically since 2021 from around 35,000 kWh to 5,000 kWh.
+In late '24 Dacorum again recommended Solar Together in a second scheme.
+We had panels fitted to the rear of our property and although facing more north than south (WNW) their output is greater than the front panels which have some shading.
 We decided to host Nesta visits because we would like to help others who are thinking of going for an ASHP installation and by sharing our experiences of installation and running the system, help to dispel (particularly when installed by a reputable company) some of the scaremongering myths that are everywhere in the media.

 Joined the network in 2024